Moksy-Lab/fox/README.md

 ### Our Mission
 To democratize e-learning by offering high-quality, professional templates at no cost.
 Designed on the Bootstrap framework, our templates are not only responsive but also meticulously documented, ensuring adaptability across various platforms.

-## Fox: eLearning Redefined
+## Aiden: eLearning Redefined

-Introducing **Fox**, a cutting-edge eLearning template tailored to revolutionize your educational experience.
+Introducing **Aiden**, a cutting-edge eLearning template tailored to revolutionize your educational experience.
 Built with the modern educator and learner in mind, it effortlessly combines aesthetics with functionality.

 ### Key Features:
 - **Responsive Design:** Seamless experience across devices.